Muscoot Reservoir: History

-The reservoir was constructed at the beginning of the 20th century.
+The reservoir was constructed at the beginning of the 20th century, and was completed in 1905.
 It was formed by impounding both the Muscoot River, a tributary of the Croton River, and the Croton River proper, a tributary of the Hudson River.
-Empounded water from the New Croton Reservoir flows through the New Croton Aqueduct into the Bronx for distribution in New York City.
+The Muscoot's waters drain into the New Croton Reservoir, where they are carried through the New Croton Aqueduct into the Bronx for distribution in New York City.

-The reservoir was completed in 1905.

 During construction, the New York Central Railroad moved Bridge L-158 from the Rondout Creek near Kingston to carry its Mahopac Branch across a section of the reservoir near Goldens Bridge.
-It remains today although service on the branch ended in 1960.
+It remains today, although service on the branch ended in 1960.

 In 1978, Bridge L-158 was listed on the National Register of Historic Places as the only remaining double-intersection Whipple truss railroad bridge in the state.

 Geography

 The reservoir was once much smaller, but the other side of the original dam was intentionally flooded to make the reservoir bigger, when a new dam was built downstream.
 The original dam is still standing, and divides the reservoir in two.

 The reservoir serves as the first main collecting point for all the reservoirs in the Croton Watershed.
 It is almost 8 mi long, can hold up to 4.9 e9USgal of water at full capacity, and has a 76 mi2 drainage basin.

 Water from the Muscoot Reservoir flows into the New Croton Reservoir.
 From there it enters the New Croton Aqueduct and flows south into the Jerome Park Reservoir in The Bronx.
 Water from the Croton Aqueduct is distributed within the city to parts of The Bronx, Manhattan, and western Queens.

 Fish species found in the reservoir include largemouth bass, smallmouth bass, brown bullhead, common carp, black crappie, yellow perch, chain pickerel, sunfish, brown trout, and rainbow trout.